Use a SAML 2.0 Identity Provider (IdP) for Single Sign On

-This topic contains information on using a SAML 2.0 compliant SP-Lite profile based Identity Provider as the preferred Security Token Service (STS) / identity provider.
-This is useful where you already have a user directory and password store on-premises that can be accessed using SAML 2.0.
+This document contains information on using a SAML 2.0 compliant SP-Lite profile-based Identity Provider as the preferred Security Token Service (STS) / identity provider.
+This scenario is useful when you already have a user directory and password store on-premises that can be accessed using SAML 2.0.
 This existing user directory can be used for sign-on to Office 365 and other Azure AD-secured resources.
 The SAML 2.0 SP-Lite profile is based on the widely used Security Assertion Markup Language (SAML) federated identity standard to provide a sign-on and attribute exchange framework.

 For a list of 3rd party Idps that have been tested for use with Azure AD see the Azure AD federation compatibility list

 Microsoft supports this sign-on experience as the integration of a Microsoft cloud service, such as Office 365, with your properly configured SAML 2.0 profile-based IdP.
 SAML 2.0 identity providers are third-party products and therefore Microsoft does not provide support for the deployment, configuration, troubleshooting best practices regarding them.
 Once properly configured, the integration with the SAML 2.0 identity provider can be tested for proper configuration by using the Microsoft Connectivity Analyzer Tool, which is described in more detail below.
 For more information about your SAML 2.0 SP-Lite profile-based identity provider, ask the organization that supplied it.

 Only a limited set of clients are available in this sign-on scenario with SAML 2.0 identity providers, this includes:

 - Web-based clients such as Outlook Web Access and SharePoint Online

 - Email-rich clients that use basic authentication and a supported Exchange access method such as IMAP, POP, Active Sync, MAPI, etc. (the Enhanced Client Protocol end point is required to be deployed), including: